10 of the most valuable Barbie dolls of all time

 The figurine sports a neat brunette ponytail, curly bangs, distinctive white irises and pointed eyebrows and holed feet fitted with metal cylinders.
 Her zebra-printed swimming outfit is paired with hooped earrings and chic black sunglasses.

 The doll offered for auction at Christie’s in 2006 had suffered from minor white fading, leg marks and chipped nail paint.
 However, the minute injuries didn’t stop connoisseurs from offering a staggering price to secure her.
-The curvy doll fetched a hefty price of USD 3,579 (over INR 2 lakh).
+The curvy doll fetched a hefty price of USD 3,579.

 The Bob Mackie Barbie doll